jeru7/surveyform-fcc/README.md

-# SurveyForm-freeCodeCamp (ONGOING)
+# SurveyForm - This is just my assigment on freeCodeCamp.
 ## [Visit site](https://jeru7.github.io/surveyform/)
-This is just my assigment on freeCodeCamp.